it-at-m/digiwf-s3-integration/README.md

 * Synchronous and asynchronous interfaces are often required

 Of course, one service is not suitable for all projects, as your needs may be different.
-That's why we decided to provide a Spring Boot Starter library that can be easily customized
+That's why we decided to provide a Spring Boot Starter library for an integration service that can be easily customized.
+Additionally a second starter library is included, which serves as a client library to handle files and folders with the above-mentioned starter.

 <p align="right">(<a href="#top">back to top</a>)</p>